NREL/BESTEST-GSR/README.md

     * zip file for each datapoint are saved to 'results/bestest_zips'
     * A CSV file is saved to "historical" directory with a name unique too this release that is not overwritten in the future.
         * Currently an Excel file with aggregated historical data is saved manually to look at at changes from one release of a tool to the next.
+        * The historical data collection for Section 5.2 changed drastically for Standard 140 Version 2020.
+As a result a version of the historical Excel file will be archived and a new one created.

 ![Workflow Diagram](docs/BESTEST-GSR_diagram.jpg "Workflow Diagram")

-*The image above gives an overview of the proess automated by the `run_all_generate_reports.rb` script.*
+*The image above gives an overview of the process automated by the `run_all_generate_reports.rb` script.*

 ### Workflow Details

-Currently not all ASHRAE Standard 140-2014 test cases are made.
+Currently not all ASHRAE Standard 140-2020 test cases are made.
 Only test cases required for 179D are created.
 The following sections are modeled.
 Under each section is a list of measures, and the Excel file that high level results are created for.

 * **Section 5.2 (Building Thermal Envelope and Fabric Load Tests) except for Section 5.2.4 (Ground Coupling)**
     * model measure - bestest_building_thermal_envelope_and_fabric_load_tests